The SensorAble Project

 SensorAble Project Logo

-SensorAble (\ˈsen-sȯr-əbəl — or alt. — \sen-ˈsȯr-əbəl) is a multi-disciplinary MPhil/PhD Research Project.
-SensorAble proposes a multi-sensory, assistive technology that filters distractions and increases focus for autistic individuals.
-It fulfils a gap in scholarly knowledge regarding the exploration, design, application and testing of purpose-built wearable technologies that employ artificial intelligence for cognitive enhancement for those diagnosed with autism, by increasing their attentional focus and quality of life and through de-emphasizing anxiety-inducing environmental distractions and over-stimulation.
+SensorAble (\ˈsen-sȯr-əbəl — or alt. — \sen-ˈsȯr-əbəl) is a multi-disciplinary research project led by David.
+SensorAble proposes a multi-sensory, assistive technology that filters distractions and increases focus for autistic people.
+It fills a gap in scholarly knowledge regarding the exploration, design, application and testing of purpose-built wearable technologies that employ artificial intelligence for cognitive enhancement for autistic people, by increasing attentional focus and quality of life, and through de-emphasizing anxiety-inducing environmental distractions and over-stimulation.

 SensorAble aims to distinguish itself from prior cognate studies in three respects.
 Prior research uses sensory technology that “interprets socioaffective cues such as tone of voice or facial expression to systematize and understand social interaction” (Kaliouby & Picard, 2006, 243).
 In contrast, SensorAble’s goal supports users by means of tuned awareness and customized intervention through alerts prior to the onset of anxiety, distraction or loss of focus by: